 - Whether you need a lease extension for a leasehold property

-A typical transaction will take between 8-14 weeks.
-However, if any of the above apply, or there are other factors we need to take into consideration, it may increase the time by a further 4-6 weeks and additional charges may occur.
+If any of the above apply, or there are other factors we need to take into consideration, it may increase the time by a further 4-6 weeks and additional charges may occur.
 We will discuss this with you at the earliest opportunity so you always have a clear picture of how long things are likely to take.

 With every transaction there are key milestones, which may vary according to individual circumstances.
 They may be as follows: